 - She first time made a public address outside the Shwedagon Pagoda on 26 August 1988 and called for a multiparty democratic government.

-- On 24 September 1988, she co-founded the National League fro Democracy (NLD) and was appointed its General Secretary.
+- On 24 September 1988, she co-founded the National League for Democracy (NLD) and was appointed its General Secretary.

-- On 20 July 1989, she was put under house arrest for charges to divide military.
+- On 20 July 1989, she was put under house arrest for charges to divide the military.

 - On 14 October 1991, she was awarded the Nobel Peace Prize.